 Powerful employer brands are rooted in talent insight, so MaRS Talent set out to help its scaling ventures to better understand the experiences of tech sector workers and learn more about what they want from a career opportunity.
 Earlier this year we talked to talent currently working in start-ups and scaling companies, along with tech curious talent across early, mid and senior career segments.
 Here are the top three findings ecosystem employers need to know about what matters most to tech sector talent.

 Growth and Stretch opportunities rank high on the must-have list for top talent at all levels, and fast-growing companies are uniquely positioned to deliver these career experiences.
-The agile nature and fast pace of the tech sector makes it easy for employees with hustle to build capabilities in across the business, quickly amplifying skill development for those looking to grow.
+The agile nature and fast pace of the tech sector make it easy for employees with hustle to build capabilities across the business, quickly amplifying skill development for those looking to grow.
 Kyle Tibbitts, an executive at Open Door, points to the 3-5X rate-of-learning at start-ups as arguably the most valuable part of your compensation, with a direct impact on your future opportunities and marketability.

 Skilled talent expects autonomy and freedom – and they do their best work when it is afforded.
 Top contributors want to ask hard questions, try new things, and take risks in order to get to the best solutions quickly.
 Organizations and leaders who can deliver a career experience where ideas are valued and employees have opportunities to explore new ways of doing things will attract the best talent to their teams.